CorndelWithSoftwire/DevOps-Course-Parallel-Python/07_classes.md

 print(my_dog)
 ```

+You should see:
-You should see that Dog is a class and as for my_dog -
+- `Dog` is a class (`<class '__main__.Dog'>`)
-we haven't defined a nice text representation for Dogs, so it will print out something like `<__main__.Dog object at 0x000001F6CBBE7BB0>`.
+- `my_dog` is a Dog (`<__main__.Dog object at 0x000001F6CBBE7BB0>`)
+    - The long hexadecimal number is a memory address (it will vary) but it usually won't be of interest
+    - You can define your own text representation for your class, but we haven't yet.

 ### Class naming convention

 In Python, any class names you define should be in `PascalCase`.
+This isn't a *requirement*, but will help developers read the code.
 The first letter of each word should be capitalised, including the first, and no underscores should be used.
 It is sometimes also called "CamelCase" but that is ambiguous - `camelCase` can have a lowercase first letter.

 The different naming convention compared to variables and functions (which use `snake_case`) should help you keep track of whether you're handling a class definition or an instance of that class.
 You can write `dog = Dog()` and be sure the "dog" variable is an instance and "Dog" is the class itself.

 > The built-in classes like `str`, `int`, `datetime` are a bit of an exception to this rule.

 ### Attributes

+You don't want to pass around multiple variables (like `dog_name`, `owner`, `breed` etc) for each dog that passes through the system.
+So our Dog class can be useful simply by grouping those variables together into a single entity (a `Dog`).
+Data classes are simple classes that hold data and don't necessarily provide any functionality beyond that.

+> This _could_ be achieved with a dictionary but a class is more robust.
+The class definition is a single source of truth for what it means to be a Dog.
+You can ensure that every Dog in your system has the same shape.
+Dictionaries are less reliable - key/value pairs can be added/removed at any point and it's not obvious where to look to find out what your dictionary must/can contain.

+You can also for example make some of the dog's data constant or optional, by changing the `Dog` class definition.

 Let's try to make the class more useful by actually storing some data in the object.
 Python is quite liberal and you can get/set any **attributes** you want on your instance: